Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ### Test Your Solution

-When a candidate finishes programming they should test their solution with the sample input and output values and verify that the solution works.
-Testing helps verify that no edge-case has been missed.
+When a candidate finishes programming, they should test their solution with the sample input and output values and verify that the solution works.
+Testing helps verify that no edge-cases have been missed.

 ### Solution Discussion